Wealth Tax in Switzerland in 2025

 Conclusion

-The wealth tax is a relatively simple concept but with huge differences between the cantons.
+The wealth tax is a relatively simple concept but with massive differences between the cantons.
 There is not much we can do to reduce this wealth tax.

 The wealth tax is a form of double taxation.
 We are taxed on our income and then again on our savings when we accumulate money.
 I do not think this is a great way to tax people since this does not incentivize saving but spending.